 ICFC's Project Selection Criteria

-ICFC seeks strategic opportunities for achieving lasting conservation gains, with good value in relation to cost and risk.
+ICFC strives to achieve lasting conservation gains, with good value in relation to cost and risk.

 We specialize in direct conservation action, rather than research or sustainable development projects with a conservation component.
 Our projects are based on existing science.
-Science is vital for conservation and existing conservation organizations and academic scientists are doing useful research.
-In many cases, though, conservation action lags behind the science needed to undertake it.
+Science is vital for conservation, yet in many cases, though, conservation action lags behind the science needed to undertake it.

 By "direct conservation action" we mean measures that reduce threats to species or ecosystems.

 We work with local partner NGOs, who carry out project activities through an independent contractor agreement.
 Canadian charity regulations restrict us from making grants or donations to foreign organizations.
 We sometimes collaborate with peer international conservation organizations, especially on land acquisitions (in such cases, a local partner NGO is still involved).

 Our Project Selection Criteria